Marpa, A practical general parser: the recognizer: Operations of the Earley algorithm

+We write the set of confluences of a PIMT \Vpimt{p} in Earley set \V{es} as $\Confluences{\V{p},\V{es}}.$ Each Earley operation is shown in the form of an inference rule, the conclusion of which consists of \begin{itemize} \item a parse item, call it \Vpimt{p} of the Earley items to be added to \Ves{current}; and \item a confluence to be added to $\Confluences{\Vpimt{p},\Ves{current}}$. \end{itemize} We note that when we said the confluence and parse item were ``added'' just now, that they are added to sets, and that an ``add'' is a no-op for an object that is already an element of the set.
+Implementations must take care not to allow duplicate confluences in confluence sets, and not to allow duplicate Earley items in Earley sets.

 Each location starts with an empty Earley set.
 For the purposes of this description of \Earley{}, the order of the Earley operations when building an Earley set is non-deterministic.
-After each Earley operation is performed, its result is unioned with the current Earley set.
 When no more Earley items can be added, the Earley set is complete.
-The Earley sets are built in order from 0 to \Vsize{w}.
+In the \Marpa implementation, the Earley sets are built in order from 0 to \Vsize{w}.